-Background and Intent: The Institutional/Civic designation includes uses such as libraries, schools, cemeteries, municipal buildings, fire stations, and utility stations as well as hospitals and similar land uses essential to the City's efficient operation and residents' overall well-being.
+Background and Intent: The Institutional/Civic designation includes uses such as libraries, schools, cemeteries, municipal buildings, fire stations, and utility stations as well as hospitals and similar land uses essential to the City's efficient operation and residents' overall wellbeing.
 The intent of this district is to provide adequate land to support the activities of compatible government, social service, and limited non-profit entities.
 These uses are distributed community-wide; special attention should be paid to how they interact with adjacent properties, especially residential uses.
 Careful site planning and appropriate architectural design is important to establish the tone, image, and identity of the community.
 Furthermore, the uses must attain high standards that demonstrate a commitment to reaching the community outcomes detailed within this plan.

 Indiana University is part of this land use category, but the Future Land Use Map separates and highlights the general ownership by the Board of Trustees.
-While institutional/civic coordination and collaboration frequently occur, the City under state law has no authority over site design, land use, or urban service decisions that are made by the Indiana University Board of Trustees.
+While institutional/ civic coordination and collaboration frequently occur, under state law the City has no authority over site design, land use, or urban service decisions that are made by the Indiana University Board of Trustees, except as it affects city maintained right of way.